Living Without Plastic

 box, computer, for example), buy second hand.

-Magazine's editor and the author of thirteen books, including
+journalist for over 40 years, and is the author of thirteen books, including

 Natural Life Magazine's Green & Healthy Homes.